The German Strategy for Adaptation to Climate Change

 What are the objectives of the DAS?

-- Together with the federal states and other social groups, the risks of climate change will be assessed.
+- Risk assessment: Together with the federal states and other social groups, the risks of climate change will be assessed.

-- The combined knowledge on climate change and its consequences contributes to the development of decision-making bases by pointing out the need for action and potential measures.
+- Development of decision-making bases: The combined knowledge on climate change and its consequences contributes to the development of decision-making bases by pointing out the need for action and potential measures.

-- On this basis, objectives are formulated and adaptation measures are developed and implemented.
+- Implementation of adaption measures: On this basis, objectives are formulated and adaptation measures are developed and implemented.

-- In addition, the awareness of climate change and its consequences shall be raised and key stakeholders shall be made aware of their own actions.
+- Awareness raising: In addition, the awareness of climate change and its consequences shall be raised and key stakeholders shall be made aware of their own actions.

 How is the DAS implemented?